Julius Hermann Moritz Busch: Works

 In 1878 he published the first of his works on Bismarck, a book entitled Bismarck und seine Leute, während des Krieges mit Frankreich (Bismarck and his People during the War with France"), in which, under the form of extracts from his diary, he gave an account of the chancellor's life during the war.
-The vividness of the descriptions and the cleverness with which the conversations were reported ensured a success, and the work was translated into several languages.
+The vividness of the descriptions and the cleverness with which the conversations were reported ensured a success, and the work was translated into several languages, and was reviewed by Henry James in The Nation.
 This was followed in 1884 by another book, Unser Reichskanzler (translated into English as "Our Chancellor"), chiefly dealing with the work in the foreign office in Berlin.

 Immediately after Bismarck's death, Busch published the chancellor's famous petition to the emperor Wilhelm II of Germany dated 18 March 1890, requesting to be relieved of office.
 This was followed by a pamphlet Bismarck und sein Werk; and in 1898 in London and in English, by the famous memoirs entitled Bismarck: some Secret Pages of his History (German by Grunow, under title Tagebuchblätter), in which were reprinted the whole of the earlier works, but which contains in addition a considerable amount of new material, passages from the earlier works which had been omitted because of the attacks they contained on people in high position, records of later conversations, and some important letters and documents which had been entrusted to him by Bismarck.
 Many passages were of such a nature that it could not be safely published in Germany; but in 1899 a far better and more complete German edition was published at Leipzig in three volumes and consisting of three sections.